HOME > MANCHESTER PRIDE INVESTIGATION

 Manchester Pride is not a charity event anymore says the tax-man.
 Read more here.

-Don't believe the devious organisers, who try to blame this on the tax man.
-It is the organisers of Pride themselves and the city council who allowed our event to stray so far from its original charity fundraising purpose.
+Don't believe the spin blaming this on the tax man.
+It is the organisers of Pride themselves and the City Council who allowed our event to stray so far from its original charity fundraising purpose.

 GAY PRESS AND LOCAL MEDIA NOT DOING THEIR JOB

-The public was left in the dark, believing that just £65,0o0 (or £70,000) had been raised for good causes in 2006.
-Possibly because to do otherwise would have focused unwelcome attention on to what the taxman had said about Pride not being a charity event.
+The public was left in the dark largely, believing that just £65,000 (or £70,000) had been raised for good causes in 2006.
+Possibly because to do otherwise would have focused unwelcome attention on what the taxman had said about Pride not being a charity event.

 Compare this to the avalanche of positive promotion that Manchester Pride receives each year in the gay and mainstream press.

-The Manchester Evening News was a 'media partner' in 2009 and has a long history of publishing over-inflated, physically impossible attendance figures for Pride.
+The Manchester Evening News was a Pride 'media partner' in 2009 and has a long history of publishing over-inflated, physically impossible attendance figures for Pride and other Manchester events.
+A news editor from the Evening News told me in an email that these crowd numbers come from press releases from the organisers of the events and (despite being a journalist) he saw no reason to question the figures.

 MISLEADING LEAFLETS